 The Arab-Israel wars and successive waves of intifada cannot shadow the semantic fact that the Middle Eastern, as the epitome of post-war international relations, takes place on biblical land, exactly where the major monotheistic religions were born.
 Religion constitutes a contributing factor in the Israeli-Palestinian conflict.
 Since it is part of the problem, it also has to be part of the solution.
 But up to now, religion's capacity to the issue has never really been taken into account during the countless attempts to solve the conflict.
 Religion touches people in a much more emotional way than political arguments do.
 It always creates a tense mixture to interweave both spheres, politics and religion.
 But in the particular case of the Israeli-Palestinian conflict and the Jewish and Muslim claims over the Temple Mount, it is the most explosive combination imaginable.

 As the Greek Orthodox patriarch claimed, the peaceful concepts of coexistence in Judaism, Christianity, and Islam are the key to decrypt the Jerusalem question that is politically stuck at the moment.
+Furthermore, the key to success lies in joint education.

 REFERENCES